NMU Concrete Rehabilitation programme

 - Public Safety

-Africoast Consulting Engineers managed to ensure that a total number of 27 “50 mm” diameter concrete core samples were extracted from selected structural elements from the above-mentioned structures using diamond-tipped concrete core drilling equipment.
+Africoast extracted a total number of 27 x 50mm diameter concrete core samples from selected structural elements within the buildings and structures using diamond-tipped concrete core drilling equipment.
+These cores were then subjected to various tests such as chloride analysis, carbonation depth testing and cover to steel.